charlie-captain/MeowAI/README.md

 # MeowAI

-Detect cat and tag image on synology photos by yolov5
+Detect cat and tag image on synology photos by yolov5, also supports recognition of other 67 scenes

 [中文文档](./README-CN.md)